jasond-s/Presentations/NetworkSegregation/slides/index.md

 ---

+# Least Privilege
+# &
+# Least Power

+#### These are general rules to limit risks.

+---

 # Circles of Trust

 #### In any group there is an understanding of the balance between being open or closed.
 There is a connection to the systems and people that own those systems.

-Trust is built on mutual understanding of risk and reward.
+#### Trust is built on mutual understanding of risk and reward.
 The subtleties of each system demand understanding the subtleties of each persons ability to be trusted with an open door.

 ### Everyone can't know and control everything.
 In fact, nobody can.

 ---

-# Least Privilege
-# &
+# Separation of Powers
-# Least Power

-#### These are general rules to limit risks.
+#### Nobody should have the power to act and the ability to grant that power to others.

+### Elevating your own permissions is very naughty indeed.

 ***

 ```javascript
 /*

  _______          __                       __